bibisixtynine/zx80/README.md

 </p>

-# ZX80.app, the webapp programmable computer
+# zx80.app, the online programmable computer

 WARNING : this app is at its very early stage of development... less than ALPHA !

 It looks like a smartphone home-screen, and (will) allow the use, (simplified) development, and (easy) share of webapps.

-This app works better if locally installed on a smartphone, as it is a PWA (see how at the end of the page), and is will be usable offline.
+Although this app works online, it is also designed to be installed locally (it is a PWA).
+It will be then available offline like a 'classic' app ! (see how at the end of this page)

 For the installation process, use :
 - iPod/iPhone/iPad : Apple Safari
 - OSX, Windows, Linux : Google Chrome (or Microsoft Edge)

-# how to install ZX80.app on any platform ?
+# how to install zx80.app on any platform ?

 Here is [a link for some more info on how to install a PWA webapp](https://www.cdc.gov/niosh/mining/content/hearingloss/installPWA.html#:~:text=If%20the%20site%20is%20a,the%20%22three%20dot%22%20menu.)